 Instead of celebrating these people and giving them space to thrive, we see them as imperfect and try to change them.
 They have problems fitting in, so we think then need to be fixed.
 They are not outgoing enough.
 They are too sensitive, depressed, or anxious.

 All kinds of therapies are offered to help these people change.
 Self help books abound, promising hope for the insecure soul to realize her potential.
-If the therapy and books don't help, an arsenal of pharmaceutical is available.
+If the therapy and books don't help, an arsenal of pharmaceuticals are available.

 While powerful psychotropics may help some people, there is growing consensus that these drugs are over-prescribed.
 Many believe they are doing more harm than good.